Campus Dining is continuously seeking ways to reduce the amount of waste produced on campus and increase its recycling efforts.

 - Oil waste is collected and taken to a local plant for biodiesel production.
 This certificate signifies the latest collection data and the effect on the environment.

-- Dining Services gives an incentive to students who use their own reusable mugs instead of disposable cups by offering a discount on fountain and hot beverages in Cafe Vivian, the Food Gallery at Frist, and the Chancellor Green, and Woodrow Wilson and Studio 34 Cafes.
+- Campus Dining gives an incentive to students who use their own reusable mugs instead of disposable cups by offering a discount on fountain and hot beverages in Cafe Vivian, the Food Gallery at Frist, and the Chancellor Green, and Woodrow Wilson and Studio 34 Cafes.

 - Corn and other plant based products such as cups and cutlery are purchased for catering events.
 These products are compostable, not recyclable.